alfab3/PhysicsNotes/Physics Notes/Quantum Mechanics/Language and Axioms/Composition Postulate.md

 $$\begin{gather} H = H^{(I)}+H^{(II)} \end{gather}$$

 ## Entanglement
 A distinctively different from the issue of interaction is the notion of entanglement between the two subsystems.
-The notion of entanglement applies to the density matrix of the composite system.
+The notion of entanglement applies to the [[Density Matrix]] of the composite system.
 The two subsystems are called disentangled (with respect to each other) if the [[Density Matrix]] $\hat \rho$ of their composite state reduces to a direct product of individual density matrices:

 $$\begin{gather} \hat \rho = \hat \rho^{(I)}\hat \rho^{II}\end{gather}$$